Noor Salman case: FBI agent testifies in Pulse shooting trial

-ORLANDO, Fla. - Monday marks day three of testimony in the trial of the Pulse Orlando gunman’s widow, Noor Salman.
+ORLANDO, Fla. - Monday marked the third day of testimony in the trial of Noor Salman, the widow of the Pulse Orlando gunman.

+The case hinges on whether Salman, 31, knowingly helped her husband, Omar Mateen, plan the June 12, 2016, attack.

 Related Headlines